 Romana's creative practice includes the awarded essay films Lunch with Family (2016) and San Sabba (2016), shortlisted at the AHRC Research in Film Awards and awarded at the Hollywood International Independent Documentary Awards 2018.
 Her films can be watched online on various platforms, but also on the British Council - UK Films Database, a database of new and recent UK produced and UK co-produced films.

-I see creative writing and screenwriting as a research practice within the academy.
-Also, I conceive of writing as hybrid and fluid and as a way to generate and disseminate new knowledge in the arts and the sciences.
-Simultaneously, while leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies, I'm active in the creative processes, analysis and reflection around the Essay Film Form – as an arena of experimentation and dissemination of human complex realities, and scientific research and discoveries.
+I see creative writing and screenwriting as both a research practice within the academy, and as hybrid and fluid ways to generate and disseminate new knowledge in the arts and the sciences.
+I am active in the creative processes, analysis and reflection around the Essay Film Form – as an arena of experimentation and dissemination of human complex realities, and scientific research and discoveries via creative processes that apply Interpretive Phenomenological Analysis (IPA).

 I am interested in innovative and original research looking at the act of writing.
 Primarily, writing (and screenwriting) as a form of research and exploration in the translation and communication (into a variety of formats) of layered realities and complex systems in the humanities and sciences alike.